Maraysen/SC-500-Hands-On-Portfolio/Lab-08-Defender-for-Cloud-Security-Posture/README.md

 ## Objective

-Review the security posture capabilities available through Microsoft Defender for Cloud and confirm that Foundational CSPM is enabled for the Azure subscription.
+Review Microsoft Defender for Cloud posture-management capabilities and confirm that Foundational CSPM is active for the Azure subscription.

 ## Resources Used